Family Vacations in Barbados

 Please check the island’s local paper to see what movies are showing during your holiday.

 Graeme Hall Nature Sanctuary

 Explore a magical Mangrove Forest where all sorts of creatures have made their home.
-Admire the tranquility of the beautiful pond that is the focal point of Graeme Hall and hides the 9 foot Tarpons beneath its surface.
-An exciting place to explore along the cleverly crafted boardwalk, you will discover many animals and plants here including: egrets, flamingos, parrots, and monkeys.
-The Aviaries are a favourite amongst visitors!
-Binoculars, drinks and snacks are available at the Science & Education Store.
+Admire the tranquility of the beautiful pond that is the focal point of Graeme Hall and hides the 9-foot Tarpons beneath its surface.
+An exciting place to explore along the cleverly crafted boardwalk, you will discover many animals and plants here including egrets, flamingos, parrots, and monkeys.
+The Aviaries are a favorite amongst visitors!
+Binoculars, drinks, and snacks are available at the Science & Education Store.

 Telephone: (246) 435-9727